-The UDOPIA doctoral program in Artificial Intelligence will build on the extensive forces of Université Paris-Saclay in AI and related areas to create a unique cohort of PhD students trained at the forefront of core AI topics, specialized AI topics, and applications of AI.
-The PhD student will benefit from a rich ecosystem with strong links to industry, and from the existing instruments such as the DataIa convergence institute in AI or the SaclayIA computing platform.
-Specific accompanying measures will foster interdisciplinary research, mobility, entrepreneurship, and the wide diffusion of research results to academia, industry and the general public.
+The students will benefit from a rich ecosystem with strong links to industry, and from the existing instruments such as DATAIA or the SaclayIA computing platform.
+Specific accompanying measures will foster interdisciplinarity, mobility, entrepreneurship, and the wide diffusion of research results to academia, industry and the general public.